andykorth/oogcapitalmanagement/content/shipbuilding/index.md

 ## Instructions

+Choose one of the listed blueprints and contact Akyan (preferably via Discord) for vetting.
+AIC is assumed and preferred.
+If you prefer another currency, please specify.
+Your sales contract will come from Archiel.

-Contact Archiel (preferably via Discord).
-Create a ship blueprint that matches your ship blueprint image.
+Next, create a ship blueprint that matches your ship blueprint image.
 Rent 4 warehouses on Hephaestus to store the entire ship, or insert components into the ship as you accept the contracts.
 Make sure to click "start" in the shipyard after adding all the components.

 {{< ship-builder >}}
 -->